 First, why do you need this photography?
 That’s usually part of the brief.

-The brief’s what starts all creative and communications projects.
-It documents what you need and why you need it.
+The brief starts all creative and communications projects.
+It spells out what you need and why you need it.

 So go back, and re-read the objectives.
 The objectives tell you why you need the photography.

-There’s usually both a business (e.g. grow sales) and marketing (e.g. build awareness) objective in the brief.
+There’s usually both a business (e.g. grow sales) and marketing (e.g. build awareness) objective.
 This is what the photography needs to do for you.
-It’s why you’re doing it.

-If you can’t easily finish this sentence, then the link isn’t clear and you’ve got an issue.
+If you can’t easily finish this sentence, then you’ve got an issue.
 Photography which doesn’t help you meet an objective wastes your time and money.
-Clearly, you don’t want that, so always be clear on why you need the photos.
+You don’t want that.
+So always be clear on why you need the photos.

 Who’s it for?